-- 2. The regulation covers the conduct of operation of all nuclear facilities.
+- 2. The regulation covers the conduct of operation for all nuclear facilities.
 It addresses the direct operational activities of nuclear facilities as well as closely related functions and procedures. - 3.
 The regulation shall be applied from the commencement of operation.
 For nuclear facilities other than disposal facilities, the regulation shall be applied until nuclear fuel or nuclear material is removed from the facility.
 For disposal facilities, the regulation shall be applied until closure.
 The requirements of this regulation shall be applied during nuclear testing. - 4.
-This regulation is supplemented by the Regulation on Radiation Safety (NRRC-R-01), the Regulation on Licensing and Regulatory Oversight of Nuclear Facilities (NRRC-R-03), the Regulation on Leadership and Management for Safety (NRRC-R-04), the Regulation on Construction and Commissioning of Nuclear Facilities (NRRC-R-08), the Regulation on Decommissioning of Nuclear Facilities (NRRC-R-10), the Regulation on Nuclear Security (NRRC-R-11), the Regulation on Nuclear Material Accountancy and Control (NRRC-R-12), and the Regulation on Nuclear Facilities Emergency Preparedness and Response (NRRC-R-14).
+This regulation is supplemented by the Regulation on Radiation Safety (NRRC-R-01 Rev. 0.1), the Regulation on Licensing and Regulatory Oversight of Nuclear Facilities (NRRC-R-03 Rev. 0.1), the Regulation on Leadership and Management for Safety (NRRC-R-04 Rev. 0.1), the Regulation on Construction and Commissioning of Nuclear Facilities (NRRC-R-08 Rev. 0.1), the Regulation on Decommissioning of Nuclear Facilities (NRRC-R-10 Rev. 0.1), the Regulation on Nuclear Security (NRRC-R-11 Rev. 0.1), the Regulation on Nuclear Material Accountancy and Control (NRRC-R-12 Rev. 0.1), and the Regulation on Nuclear Facilities Emergency Preparedness and Response (NRRC-R-14 Rev. 0.1).